 Is your hospital or clinic considering the advantages and disadvantages of speech recognition for EHRs?
 Speech recognition systems are becoming quite popular in the healthcare industry, and for good reason.
 It is a nearly hands-free way for clinicians to enter data and fill out a patient’s electronic chart.
-Here are some of the pros and cons of implementing a speech recognition solution as a part of your electronic health record.
+We’d like to evaluate the advantages and disadvantages of speech recognition software here.
+These are the most prevalent pros and cons of implementing a speech recognition solution as a part of your electronic health record.

 Some Potential Disadvantages of Speech Recognition for EHRs